j4y/developerportal/pages/platforms/unity.md

 Assets/StreamingAssets/affdex-data
 ```

-## AbstractAffdexListener
+## ImageResultsListener

 The Detectors use callback classes to communicate events and results:
-The <code>AbstractAffdexListener</code> is a client callback which receives notification when the detector has started or stopped tracking a face.
+The <code>ImageResultsListener</code> is a client callback which receives notification when the detector has started or stopped tracking a face.
 The OnFaceLost, OnFaceFound, and OnImageResults methods must be defined as part of a class attached as a component within Unity.
 Here is an example of how they look:

 ```
 using Affdex;
 using System.Collections.Generic;

-public class PlayerEmotions : AbstractAffdexListener
+public class PlayerEmotions : ImageResultsListener
 {
     public float currentSmile;
     public float currentInterocularDistance;